wp-plugins/code-blocks/readme.txt

 == Description ==

 Add Code Blocks to your posts and pages.
-Customize the code block from <pre> to <code> and add custom CSS to the WordPress Visual Editor.
+Customize the code block code to wrap and add custom CSS to the WordPress Visual Editor.
 See More Details : http://subinsb.com/posting-code-blocks-on-wordpress

 **Compatibilty**